risuorg/risu/doc/plugins/metadata.md

 - stdout gets variable name
 - stderr gets variable value

-The data is obtained by executing (citellus-style) plugins under the 'metadata' folder also categorized so they can be included/excluded as desired using standard citellus switches
+The data is obtained by executing (risu-style) plugins under the 'metadata' folder also categorized so they can be included/excluded as desired using standard risu switches

-This data is then reported separately from remaining citellus output via Magui, for example:
+This data is then reported separately from remaining risu output via Magui, for example:

 ```
  ./magui.py -mf metadata ../sosreport-controller-*